ustctug/texrocks/README.md

 "$EDITOR" main.tex
 ```

+PS: luatex supports both luajit (another implementation of lua 5.1) and lua 5.3.
+However, lualatex only supports lua 5.3.
+So we recommend that you use lua 5.3
-PS: you can `lx config edit` to edit config to avoid input `--lua-version=5.3`
+syntax. you can `lx config edit` to edit config to avoid input
-every time.
+`--lua-version=5.3` every time.
 We assume you did this at the following code.

 `~/.config/lux/config.toml`: